 Inventory.
-We account for inventory at the lower of cost or market.
+We account for inventory at the lower of cost or net realizable value.
 Cost is determined to be purchased cost for raw materials and the production cost (materials, labor and indirect manufacturing cost) for work-in-process and finished goods.
 The cost is determined on the first-in, first-out method.
 Throughout the laser manufacturing process, the related production costs are recorded within inventory.
 Work-in-process is immaterial, given the typically short manufacturing cycle, and therefore is disclosed in conjunction with raw materials.
 We perform full physical inventory counts for XTRAC and cycle counts on the other inventory to maintain controls and obtain accurate data.

 Our XTRAC laser is either (i) sold to distributors or physicians directly or (ii) placed in a physician's office and remains our property.
 The cost to build a laser, whether for sale or for placement, is accumulated in inventory.
 When a laser is placed in a physician's office, the cost is transferred from inventory to "lasers in service" within property and equipment.
 At times, units are shipped to distributors, but revenue is not recognized until all of the revenue recognition criteria have been met, and until that time, the unit is carried on our books as inventory.
-Revenue is not recognized from these distributors until payment is either assured or paid in full.